How to Set a Minimum and Maximum Number of Words in WordPress

 If you want to track your WordPress word count this tutorial will help.

 If you are part of a team of writers, or just want to write in more disciplined and effective way, you should set up your WordPress site to follow some best practices.
-The Content Checklist plugin for WordPress will allow choosing a maximum and minimum length of your WordPress content.
+The PublishPress Checklists plugin for WordPress will allow choosing a maximum and minimum length of your WordPress content.

-- Go to PublishPress > Checklist in your WordPress admin area.
+- Go to Checklists in your WordPress admin area.

 - Look for the “Number of words” fields.
 Choose a minimum and maximum number.